 When Is the Best Time

-Monserrate Palace and garden are a unique and overwhelming place still not overrun.
-It is a great escape from Lisbon.
-An excellent planned garden with plants from all over the world.
-It doesn't come as a surprise Monserrate Palace is also a popular wedding location.
+Monserrate Palace and park are a unique and overwhelming place still not overrun.
+It is an excellent escape from Lisbon and overlooked due to the nearby Pena Palace.
+It is a wonderful planned garden with plants from all over the world.
+It doesn't surprise that Monserrate Palace is a popular wedding location.

 The palace is located close to the historic centre of Sintra.
-Sintra is popular and busy from late morning on.
+Sintra is popular and busy from late morning onwards.
 Monserrate is part of the “Three Palace Tour” but the quietest of all, even in the busy summer and holiday season.
 The best time for your visit is in the morning in the peak season.
-In the low season, I recommend the afternoon with the best sunlight for awesome shots outside and inside the castle.
+I recommend the afternoon with the best sunlight for awesome shots outside and inside the castle in the low season.

 You easily spend half a day here.
 Soak in the masterpieces of art with Gothic Arabian and Indian influences.
-We visited Monserrate already several times and never get bored of this palace and unique garden.
+We have visited Monserrate multiple times and never get bored of this palace and unique garden.
 The garden received the European Garden Award in 2013.